yu-i-i/overleaf-cep/README.md

 - `OVERLEAF_LDAP_CONTACTS_FILTER` =
     Optional.
 The filter used to search for users in the LDAP server to be loaded into contacts.
 The placeholder '{{userProperty}}' within the filter is replaced with the value of the property specified by `OVERLEAF_LDAP_CONTACTS_PROPERTY` from the LDAP user initiating the search.
+If not defined, no users are retrieved from the LDAP server into contacts.

 - `OVERLEAF_LDAP_CONTACTS_PROPERTY` =
     Optional.
 Specifies the property of the user object that will replace the '{{userProperty}}' placeholder in the `OVERLEAF_LDAP_CONTACTS_FILTER`.